Galaxy assembly bias in cosmological hydrodynamical simulations: a comparison between SIMBA and IllustrisTNG: The evolution of galaxy assembly bias

-To investigate how much of the GAB can be attributed to the cosmic environment as described by $\delta_5$ or $\alpha_5$, we employ a double shuffling technique, during which galaxies are reassigned to haloes within the same halo mass bin as well as the $\delta_5$ or $\alpha_5$ bin.
+To investigate how much of the GAB can be attributed to the cosmic environment as described by $\delta_5$ or $\alpha_5$, we employ a double-shuffling technique, during which galaxies are reassigned to haloes within the same halo mass bin as well as the $\delta_5$ or $\alpha_5$ bin.
 To be specific, we rank haloes in the same halo mass bin by their $\delta_5$ or $\alpha_5$ and divide the subsample into 4 quartiles accordingly.
 The reassigning of the galaxy contents of haloes are then performed within the same $\delta_5$ or $\alpha_5$ quartile for each halo mass bin.
-By doing so, the strength of GAB would decrease and the amount of change is determined by how much GAB can $\delta_5$ or $\alpha_5$ account for.
-For example, if all of the GAB could be attributed to $\delta_5$, the GAB signal after the double shuffling with $\delta_5$ would reduce to 0; while if none of the GAB came from $\delta_5$, the GAB signal after the double shuffling would remain the same level as the halo-mass only shuffling.
+We now define the double-property (i.e. halo mass and [$\delta_5$ or $\alpha_5$]) shuffled sample as the shuffled catalogue.
+This catalogue contains no GAB other than that correlated with $\delta_5$ or $\alpha_5$.
+The additional GAB signal in the original sample, quantified by $[w_{\mathrm{p}}(r_{\mathrm{p}})/w_{\mathrm{p}}(r_{\mathrm{p}})_{\mathrm{shuffled}} - 1]$, would therefore reduce to zero if the double-property shuffled sample retained the same level of GAB as the original sample.
+Conversely, if no GAB were associated with $\delta_5$ or $\alpha_5$, the double-property shuffled sample would contain no GAB, and the resulting $[w_{\mathrm{p}}(r_{\mathrm{p}})/w_{\mathrm{p}}(r_{\mathrm{p}})_{\mathrm{shuffled}} - 1]$ would be identical to that obtained from the halo-mass-only shuffled sample.

 The results for the double shuffling are shown in Fig. \ref{double_bin}.
 Since the total GAB at $z=5,4,3$ is negligible in both SIMBA and TNG, we omit these redshifts from the plot.
 From the top panels of Fig.~\ref{double_bin}, we see that in both SIMBA and TNG, $\delta_5$ accounts for most of the GAB across all redshifts.
 The results for double shuffling with $\alpha_5$ are shown in the bottom panels of Fig.~\ref{double_bin}.
 In SIMBA, the contribution of $\alpha_5$ to the total GAB is negligible at all redshifts.
 Thus, we conclude that $\alpha_5$ does not contribute to GAB in SIMBA.
 In contrast, for TNG, $\alpha_5$ contributes a small but non-negligible fraction of the total GAB at all redshifts.
 However, this contribution remains minor compared to that from $\delta_5$.
+Notice that a dependence of GAB on $\delta_5$ implies that halo assembly bias (HAB) must itself depend on $\delta_5$, as demonstrated in previous studies (e.g. \citealp{Dalal_2008,Tucci_2020,Mansfield_2020}).
+When this HAB dependence is combined with a tendency for galaxy formation to vary with $\delta_5$, the result is a GAB dependence on $\delta_5$.
+We would further explore this tendency in the next Section.

 To conclude this section, we summarise our main findings on the redshift evolution of GAB, as measured from the hydrodynamical simulations SIMBA and TNG: \begin{enumerate} \item In both SIMBA and TNG, GAB is negligible at $z=5$ and gradually increases, reaching a strength of approximately 5\% by $z=2$. \item After $z=2$, the GAB evolution diverges: in SIMBA, the signal declines to nearly zero by $z=0$, whereas in TNG, it continues to increase, reaching about 10\% at $z=0$. \item The cosmic environment, as quantified by the smoothed overdensity $\delta_5$, accounts for the majority of the total GAB signal.
 In contrast, the contribution from tidal anisotropy $\alpha_5$ is relatively minor. \end{enumerate}